smartnsoft/StarsKit/README.md

 ### Behavior

-The main feature of the library is to **simply use static or dynamic (remote) configuration to show native or custom app rating screen**.
+The main feature of the library is to **use static or dynamic (remote) configuration to show native or custom app rating screen**.

 If the user chooses a negative rate, he will be redirected to the **feedback screen**.
 If the user chooses a positive rate, he will be redirected to the **Store review screen**.